Logo

 The Federal Motor Carrier Safety Administration (FMCSA) regulates the trucking industry and how employees are supposed to load the cargo.
 A devastating accident can occur if they fail to follow specific federal and state laws.

 There are multiple parties you could hold financially responsible for your injuries, depending on the circumstances surrounding the crash.
-To learn more about your options, contact an expert personal injury attorney from The Benton Law Firm at (214) 777-7777.
+To learn more about your options, contact an expert personal injury attorney from Benton Accident & Injury Lawyers at (214) 777-7777.

 Safety Standards for Commercial Vehicle Cargo